pnnl/NWQ-Sim/vqe/docs/components/vqe_states.md

 # VQE States
 The `VQEState` class defined in vqe/include/vqe_state.hpp implements the VQE iteration loop.
 It takes the problem, ansatz, and assorted parameters as input and returns an optimized circuit (though probably not globally optimal).

-The base `VQEState` class is a general API, however it requires subclasses to implement specific backends.
+The base `VQEState` class is a general API; however, it requires subclasses to implement specific backends.
 Backend architectures currently supported are:
 1. CPU (vqe/include/svsim_vqe/sv_cpu_vqe.hpp)
 2. NVIDIA GPU (vqe/include/svsim_vqe/sv_cuda_vqe.hpp)
 3. CPU MPI (vqe/include/svsim_vqe/sv_mpi_vqe.hpp)
 4. NVIDIA GPU MPI (via NVSHMEM) (vqe/include/svsim_vqe/sv_cuda_mpi_vqe.hpp)

-Each of these has backend-specific quirks, which we address in turn
+Each of these has backend-specific quirks, which we address in turn.

 ## Base API
 We start with the base API, then move into the backend-specific implementations.

 ### Properties and Data Structures
-The following are `protected` properties inherited by subclasses, and are used for general VQE functions.
+The following are `protected` properties inherited by subclasses and are used for general VQE functions.

 The `ansatz` circuit is the general state preparation circuit, described in circuits.md. `measurement` is a composition of measurement circuits and EXPECT gates (see measurement.md and expectation_values.md) to compute the expectation values for the target Hamiltonian `hamil`.
 ```c++